Institute for Science and Society logo

 This Leverhulme funded research programme investigates a series of questions on the relationship between science, politics and publics: What are the challenges involved in making science public, in making public science, in making science in public, in making science more public, and finally in making science private?
 How are such activities changing science and society, and what are the normative implications for problems relating to political legitimacy, scientific authority and democratic participation?

-The post Hunting for AI metaphors appeared first on Making Science Public.
+The post Chatting with chatbots about the climate crisis appeared first on Making Science Public.

 EcoSocieties

-The Institute for Science and Society is involved in the new Interdisciplinary Research Priority Area EcoSocieties which studies ecological transitions in our societies and approaches social issues from an ecological perspective.
-This transdisciplinary research initiative transcends disciplinary boundaries to engage technoscience and society for creating novel approaches and alternatives to current environmental issues.
+This transdisciplinary research initiative transcended disciplinary boundaries to engage technoscience and society for creating novel approaches and alternatives to current environmental issues.

 tree-heaven

-ISS is part of an exciting new collaboration with Sheffield, Leeds and York universities.
-We will be working with the research centre iHuman and the Science, Technology and Medicine in Society (STeMiS) group, University of Sheffield, the Centre for Health, Technologies and Social Practice (CHTSP), University of Leeds and the Science and Technology Studies Unit (SATSU), University of York.
+ISS is proud to be part of STSMN (Science and Technology Studies in the Midlands and North) (pronounced ‘system’).
+STSMN is a network that brings together colleagues from STS centres.
+We will be collaborating with the research centre iHuman and the Science, Technology and Medicine in Society (STeMiS) group, University of Sheffield, the Centre for Health, Technologies and Social Practice (CHTSP), University of Leeds and the Science and Technology Studies Unit (SATSU), University of York.
+STSMN has had several events so far.
+Please see Science and Technology Studies in the Midlands and North (STSMN) for more information.

 circles